FloskelSalomon/quapos/README.md

     - difference of gaussian blur (sigma 1)
     - laplace box of gaussian blur (sigma 1)

-Annotation were provided for a postnatal development series of WT mice retinal sections stained for S-opsin.
-To train a pixel classifier which distinguishes between S-opsin signal and its background ground truth annotation were drawn.
-100 pixel for each class were annotated in 3 biological replicates from 7 different developmental stages (21 images, from P08 to P24).
-After establishing the random forest pixel classifier, its performance was estimated.
+Sparse annotation were provided for a set of images from a postnatal development series of WT mice retinal sections stained for S-opsin (3 biological replicates from 7 developmental stages, 21 images).
+100 pixel for each class (signal and background) were annotated in each image.
+After establishing the binary classifier, its performance was estimated.
 A set of ground truth images were annotated.
 The images were predicted with QuaPOS-LM and a confusion matrix computed by comparing the prediction and the correspodning ground truth annotation.
 A confusion matrix was then used to calculate different performance scores.

 ### 4 Workflow for light microscopy analysis
 The following workflow was used to analyse new image datasets and is recommended when a new dataset should be analysed:

-- Separate multi-channel images and save them as `.tif` file format ([fiji/imageJ software](https://imagej.net/software/fiji/downloads) is recommended since automated [imagej macro scripts](https://forum.image.sc/t/macro-in-batch-processing-to-split-channel-and-save-single-channel-image/26426/2) are available)
+- Separate multi-channel images and save them as `.tif` file format ([fiji/imageJ software](https://imagej.net/software/fiji/downloads) is recommended since automated [imagej macro scripts](https://forum.image.sc/t/macro-in-batch-processing-to-split-channel-and-save-single-channel-image/26426/2) are available).
     - Note: If several technical replicates per biological replicate are acquired it is recommended to add this information to the file name (e.g., all images of animal 13 get the tag `-biological-replicate-13` in their filename).
 This will make it possible to add a column with the corresponding biological replicate to the dataframe and group the data by that column later.
 - Store image data for analysis in a folder
+- Extract feauters, to extract features from unprocessed images QuaPOS-LM provides the following workflow:
+    - background subtraction (top-hat-filter)
+    - intensity normalisation
+    - label prediction
-- Extract feauters
+    - extract features
 - Process the dataset
     - Rescale size features
     - Filter the dataset (remove inf values and filter 5- and 95-percentiles)